brunocodutra/metal/doc/manual.md

 --------------------------------------------------------------------------------

-Metal may optionally be installed system-wide to ease integration with external projects, but if you'd rather use Metal locally, you may skip to the [next section](#using_metal).
+Metal may optionally be installed system-wide to ease integration with external projects.
+If you'd rather use Metal locally, you may skip to the [next section](#using_metal).

 Make sure to have [CMake] v2.8.12 or newer installed on your system, then,